New Student Information

 Internal fellowships and departmental fellowships: all new students are considered for these automatically with your application (you must apply by the priority deadline to be considered for the campus level fellowships).
 A few select students will be nominated by the department for Campus fellowships, which are extremely competitive.
 Then students may also receive departmental fellowships, which are decided on by our faculty in each research area.
 These may be partial or full support.

-- Teaching Assistant (TA) and Reader: You can be hired by our department, or apply with other departments for these positions.
-For CEE, you can submit an application to be a TA or Reader on the Teaching Assistants and Readers website (I will announce when the application opens each quarter through our student listserv email).
+- Teaching Assistant (TA), Reader, Tutor: You can be hired by our department, or apply with other departments for these positions.
+For CEE, you can submit an application to be a TA or Reader on the Teaching Assistants and Readers website (I will announce when the application opens each quarter through our current student listserv email).
 Your major professor can also be an advocate for you in finding these positions.
-TA and Reader positions pay a salary, and also provide partial in-state fee remission.
+TA and Reader positions pay a salary, and also provide in-state fee remission.
 Non-Resident Supplement Tuition (NRST) is not a benefit of TA/Reader employment.

 - Any student who wishes to be a TA during their studies at UC Davis must attend for the TA Orientation.
-The Department of Civil and Environmental Engineering’s TA orientation is Monday September 20.
-Please register as soon as possible at this website: http://cee.ucdavis.edu/tao/index.html
+The Department of Civil and Environmental Engineering’s TA orientation is Monday Sept.
+25. Please register once registration opens. *Note - if you started the canvas modules in June, it may still be last year's modules.
+Check to make sure you are in the 2023-24 modules before working on completing them.

 If you are interested in being hired as a Teaching Assistant (TA) or Reader for our department, please complete the application on our website.
 The application link is on the “Teaching Assistant and Readers” website.
 Please note, that for our department, applicants will be considered when there are openings for TA and Reader positions, however filling out the form does not ensure you will be offered a TA or Reader position (as we have many more students than positions available).
 Order of application submission does not factor into placement decisions, as long as you meet the deadline.